‘Informal’ talks on Michael Phelps competing at worlds

 Phelps’ representatives have declined to discuss the matter.

-The deadline for the U.S. to submit the names on its final roster for worlds is June 15.
+The deadline for the U.S. to submit the names on its final squad for worlds is June 15.
 Preliminary entries were due last Monday, with countries having to list the maximum number of competitors they intend to register in each event.

 After it was announced that Phelps wouldn’t swim in Russia, Olympian Ryan Lochte was named to replace him in the 100 free, Olympian Tyler Clary took his place in the 200 IM and Tim Phillips was added to the team for the 100 fly.